Database Change Management

 By implementing database change management automation, teams can turn slow, manual workflows into self-service deployments complete with version control, tracking, configurable CI/CD, drift detection, and integration across the application and data pipeline.
 While reducing manual errors and enhancing efficiency, teams can push changes more frequently and reliably.

-Automating database change management empowers a significantly more user-centric approach to handling database deployments, with benefits obvious to every team.
+Automating database change management empowers a significantly more user-centric approach to handling database deployments.
 Developers can push through their own changes confidently and with a self-service workflow that bypasses the need for DBAs to spend hours manually reviewing code.
 DevOps leaders measure faster, more efficient processes with fewer failed deployments, while at the executive level, IT leaders witness happier, less burdened teams with more capacity to innovate and deliver value.

 How Liquibase automates database change management

-Through a process refined by more than 100 million open-source and Pro downloads, Liquibase database change management automation streamlines the workflow by treating database change as code and adopting the database schema migration approach.
-Automatic change tracking and version control build a record of activity tracking the request’s progress and status, while custom checks on code quality ensure nothing gets by that could cause hiccups later on.
+Liquibase database change management automation streamlines the workflow by treating database change as code and adopting the database schema migration approach - with automatic change tracking and version control.

-This setup allows all changes to be tracked in one place, improving visibility.
-It also enables teams to selectively deploy to different environments and rollback all or target changes if they cause trouble.
-With reusable workflows, teams can quickly and consistently enable automation between additional database targets and applications, while continuously monitoring for out-of-process changes.
+All changes are tracked in one place, improving visibility.
+Teems can deploy to different environments and rollback all or target changes.
+Teams can quickly and consistently enable automation between additional database targets and applications, while continuously monitoring for out-of-process changes.